 Why Did Michelangelo Paint These?

-Pope Julius II (also known as Giulio II and "Il papa terribile"), requested that Michelangelo paint the chapel ceiling.
+Pope Julius II (also known as Giulio II and "Il papa terribile"), requested that Michelangelo paint the Sistine Chapel's ceiling.
 Julius was determined that Rome should be rebuilt to its former glory, and had embarked on a vigorous campaign to get the job done.
 That such splendor would (a) add luster to the name of Julius II and (b) serve to supercede anything that Pope Alexander VI (a Borgia, and Julius' rival) had accomplished, were not unimportant considerations.

 How Big Is the Ceiling?